 - path_type ({"seq", "gs"}, optional, default="seq") -- The method to be used to select the optimal support size. - For path_type = "seq", we solve the best subset selection problem for each size in support_size. - For path_type = "gs", we solve the best subset selection problem with support size ranged in (s_min, s_max), where the specific support size to be considered is determined by golden section. - support_size (array-like, optional) -- default=range(min(n, int(n/(log(log(n))log(p))))).
 An integer vector representing the alternative support sizes.
-Only used when path_type = "seq". - s_min (int, optional, default=0) -- The lower bound of golden-section-search for sparsity searching. - s_max (int, optional, default=min(n, int(n/(log(log(n))log(p)))).) -- The higher bound of golden-section-search for sparsity searching. - group (int, optional, default=np.ones(p)) -- The group index for each variable. - alpha (float, optional, default=0) -- Constant that multiples the L2 term in loss function, controlling regularization strength.
+Only used when path_type = "seq". - s_min (int, optional, default=0) -- The lower bound of golden-section-search for sparsity searching. - s_max (int, optional, default=min(n, int(n/(log(log(n))log(p)))).) --The higher bound of golden-section-search for sparsity searching. - group (int, optional, default=np.ones(p)) -- The group index for each variable. - alpha (float, optional, default=0) -- Constant that multiples the L2 term in loss function, controlling regularization strength.
 It should be non-negative.

-- If alpha = 0, it indicates ordinary least square. - ic_type ({'aic', 'bic', 'gic', 'ebic'}, optional, default='ebic') -- The type of criterion for choosing the support size if cv=1. - ic_coef (float, optional, default=1.0) -- Constant that controls the regularization strength on chosen information criterion. - cv (int, optional, default=1) -- The folds number when use the cross-validation method. - If cv=1, cross-validation would not be used. - If cv>1, support size will be chosen by CV's test loss, instead of IC. - thread (int, optional, default=1) -- Max number of multithreads. - If thread = 0, the maximum number of threads supported by the device will be used. - A_init (array-like, optional, default=None) -- Initial active set before the first splicing. - always_select (array-like, optional, default=None) -- An array contains the indexes of variables we want to consider in the model. - max_iter (int, optional, default=20) -- Maximum number of iterations taken for the splicing algorithm to converge.
+- fit_intercept (bool, optional, default=True) -- Whether to consider intercept in the model.
+We assume that the data has been centered if fit_intercept=False. - ic_type({'aic', 'bic', 'gic', 'ebic', 'loss'}, optional, default='ebic') -- The type of criterion for choosing the support size if cv=1. - ic_coef (float, optional, default=1.0) -- Constant that controls the regularization strength on chosen information criterion. - cv (int, optional, default=1) -- The folds number when use the cross-validation method. - If cv=1, cross-validation would not be used. - If cv>1, support size will be chosen by CV's test loss, instead of IC. - cv_score({'test_loss', ...}, optional, default='test_loss') -- The score used on test data for CV. - All methods support {'test_loss'}. - LogisticRegression also supports {'roc_auc'}.

+- MultinomialRegression also supports {'roc_auc_ovo', 'roc_auc_ovr'}, which indicate "One vs One/Rest" algorithm, respectively. - thread (int, optional, default=1) -- Max number of multithreads. - If thread = 0, the maximum number of threads supported by the device will be used. - A_init (array-like, optional, default=None) -- Initial active set before the first splicing. - always_select (array-like, optional, default=None) -- An array contains the indexes of variables we want to consider in the model.
+For group selection, it should be the indexes of groups (start from 0). - max_iter (int, optional, default=20) -- Maximum number of iterations taken for the splicing algorithm to converge.
 Due to the limitation of loss reduction, the splicing algorithm must be able to converge.
 The number of iterations is only to simplify the implementation. - is_warm_start (bool, optional, default=True) -- When tuning the optimal parameter combination, whether to use the last solution as a warm start to accelerate the iterative convergence of the splicing algorithm. - screening_size (int, optional, default=-1) -- The number of variables remaining after screening.
-It should be a non-negative number smaller than p, but larger than any value in support_size. - If screening_size=-1, screening will not be used. - If screening_size=0, screening_size will be set as $\begin{aligned} & min(p, int(n/(\\ & log(\\ & log(n))\\ & log(p)))). \end{aligned}$ - primary_model_fit_max_iter (int, optional, default=10) -- The maximal number of iteration for primary model fit. - primary_model_fit_epsilon (float, optional, default=1e-08) -- The epsilon (threshold) of iteration for primary_model_fit. - splicing_type ({0, 1}, optional, default=0) -- The type of splicing: "0" for decreasing by half, "1" for decreasing by one. - important_search (int, optional, default=128) -- The size of inactive set during updating active set when splicing.
+It should be a non-negative number smaller than p, but larger than any value in support_size. - If screening_size=-1, screening will not be used. - If screening_size=0, screening_size will be set as min(p, int(n/(log(log(n)) log(p)))). - primary_model_fit_max_iter (int, optional, default=10) -- The maximal number of iteration for primary_model_fit. - primary_model_fit_epsilon (float, optional, default=1e-08) -- The epsilon (threshold) of iteration for primary_model_fit. - splicing_type ({0, 1}, optional, default=0) -- The type of splicing: "0" for decreasing by half, "1" for decreasing by one. - important_search (int, optional, default=128) -- The size of inactive set during updating active set when splicing.
 It should be a non-positive integer and if important_search=0, it would be set as the size of whole inactive set.